data-summary-blog/data-summary-blog.github.io/_posts/2022-04-07-atlantis-trials-and-errors.md

 ## 2. Terraform Related Errors
 - You can use `depends_on` to prevent a resource to be created before resources inside `depends_on` are created.
 - Even if you are not authorized, `terraform validate` can validate the configuration.
-- You can create `modules` for terraofrm, which will be used as containers for multiple resources.
+- You can create `modules` for terraform, which will be used as containers for multiple resources.
 This will be illustrated further in a separate post.
 - You can add `validation` of variables.
 You should include `condition` and `error_message` inside validation.
 Error message should start with an uppercase letter and end with a period.
 ```
 validation {